 * The Laboratory Workgroup of CORHA seeks to improve laboratory response to healthcare-associated infection outbreaks.
-The primary objective is to assist laboratory practitioners with diagnostic capability, surveillance reporting, and improving collaborations with healthcare facilities and state/local public health departments.
-Settings of interest include the following: acute care hospitals, long term care facilities, dialysis, ambulatory surgery centers, long term acute care hospitals, and provider clinical offices.
+The primary objective of the workgroup is to assist laboratory practitioners with diagnostic capability, surveillance reporting, and improving collaborations with healthcare facilities and state/local public health departments.
+The workgroup will focus on improving coordination and collaboration between laboratories and the following settings: acute care hospitals, long term care facilities, dialysis, ambulatory surgery centers, long term acute care hospitals, and provider clinical offices.

 Outbreaks of interest for 2017-2018 includes those resulting from the following pathogens or infection types:

 Antimicrobial Resistant Pathogens